 Genital herpes is transmitted primarily through sexual contact with HSV-infected lesions, mucosal surfaces, and genital or oral secretions.[4,5] Typically, someone can get HSV2 infection during genital contact with someone who has genital HSV2 infection.
 However, oral sex from someone infected with oral HSV1 infection can lead to genital HSV1 infection.

 Most of the time, people do not know they are infected with HSV.[4,5] Many people with genital herpes do not realize they are infected because they do not have symptoms or have very mild symptoms.
+Sometimes they're unsure whether bumps stem from a normal friction burn, or if it's herpes.
 Even if you show no signs or symptoms, you can still shed the HSV.
 Asymptomatic HSV2 infections have genital HSV shedding on 10.2% of days, whereas symptomatic infections shed the virus on 20.1% of days.

 If symptoms of genital herpes do occur, herpes lesions can appear as vesicles or small blisters on or around the genitals, rectum, or mouth.[4,5] Vesicles can break and leave painful ulcers that take up to four weeks to heal after the first herpes infection.
 An initial herpes infection has an average incubation period of four days after exposure.
 Longer duration of herpes lesions, increased shedding of the virus, and systemic symptoms such as fever, body aches, swollen lymph nodes, or headache also describe the initial herpes outbreak or episode.